 - PHL340 Contemporary Ethics

-Students must also take at least one other course at the 200-level and at least one course at the 300-level.
+You must also take at least one other course at the 200-level and at least one course at the 300-level.
+See the Undergraduate Catalog for a complete list of required courses.